MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

 Follow these steps to run the validation script:

 1. Generate a new virtual machine (VM) running on Windows Server 2022 or 2019 within the chosen **subnet** for SCOM Managed Instance creation.
-Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance as below:
+Sign in to the VM and configure its DNS server to use the same DNS IP that was utilized during the creation of the SCOM Managed Instance.
+For example, see below:

    :::image type="Properties" source="media/troubleshooting-input-parameters-scom-managed-instance/properties.png" alt-text="Screenshot of properties.":::